GubamO/markdownbaudson/README.md

 ### You can always count on me when
 I usually like to find the answer myself, so I spend a lot of time researching alone and I can rack my brains for a long time on a small problem, so if you too have been stuck for a while, come see me to find out. 'we can combine our research, we will necessarily find the solution together!

+### A funny story
+i once found myself reluctantly on the zap of spion when i was a kid via a video of me around 10-11 years old rapping on webcammax with an awful headset and very short hair in gel filled spikes infamous.
+##### Zap de Spion (plus disponible nulle part sur le web).